-- the impact of all contractual service margins reported in the financial statements is reversed: - all margins reported as liabilities in the financial statements,20 other that those in respect of segregated fund contracts with guarantee risks, are subtracted from the adjustment; - all margins reported as assets in the financial statements,21 other than those in respect of segregated fund contracts with guarantee risks, are added to the adjustment; - the impact of accumulated after-tax gains or losses on fair-valued liabilities arising from changes to the insurer's own credit risk is reversed;
+- the impact of all contractual service margins reported in the financial statements is reversed: - all margins reported as liabilities in the financial statements, other that those in respect of segregated fund contracts with guarantee risks, are subtracted from the adjustment; - all margins reported as assets in the financial statements, other than those in respect of segregated fund contracts with guarantee risks, are added to the adjustment;

-18 For mutual companies, this refers to residual interest reported as equity or as a liability in the LIFE return.
+For mutual companies, this refers to residual interest reported as equity or as a liability in the LIFE return.
 For joint stock companies, this refers to: (i) contributions to the participating surplus reported as liabilities in the LIFE return; and (ii) amounts reported as Participating Account Policyholders' Equity in the LIFE return.
 Expected shareholder transfers from the participating account included within the contractual service margins are excluded from the participating account, as contractual service margins are included in the determination of equity for CARLI purposes below.

-19 This amount also includes residual interest reported as a liability in the LIFE return.
+&lt;sup>19 This amount also includes residual interest reported as a liability in the LIFE return.